amberbancroft/TikTok-clone/README.md

 **Key Features**

-- Browse through all kinds of videos
+- Browse through all videos available
+- Post, edit, and delete your own videos
-- Comment on videos
+- View all comments on videos
+- post, edit, and delete your own comments

 ## Technologies Used